Bonnie Pointer: Career

-Reviewing her 1978 self-titled LP, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Thanks to (co-producer) Berry Gordy and the miracle of modern multitracking, Bonnie makes like the Marvelettes of your dreams for an entire side.
+Reviewing her 1978 self-titled LP, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Thanks to (coproducer) Berry Gordy and the miracle of modern multitracking, Bonnie makes like the Marvelettes of your dreams for an entire side.
 People didn't conceive vocals this intricate and funky back in Motown's prime, much less overdub them single-larynxed, and the result is remakes that outdo the originals—by Brenda Holloway and the Elgins—and originals that stand alongside.
-The other side comprises originals of more diminutive stature co-written by (co-producer) Jeffrey Bowen."
+The other side comprises originals of more diminutive stature cowritten by (coproducer) Jeffrey Bowen."

+Pointer and her husband/producer Bowen failed to deliver a third album to Motown, and by 1981 they had harmed their industry reputation by defaulting on various hotel bills and agency fees.
+Motown executive Berry Gordy sued them in September 1981 for $6 million, citing extortion and physical threats in addition to the unfulfilled album contract.
+Pointer released her third album, If the Price Is Right, in 1984, for the independent label Private I. Two singles registered on the R&B chart: "Premonition" peaked at number 84 and "Your Touch" at number 35.

-Pointer appeared on Soul Train on March 2, 1985 (Season 14, Episode 20).
-She still continued to perform, and reunited with her sisters on two occasions: when the group received a star on the Hollywood Walk of Fame in 1994, and during a Las Vegas performance in 1996 singing "Jump (for My Love)".
+Also through Private I, Pointer recorded the song "The Beast in Me", produced by Gary Goetzman and Mike Piccirillo for the film Heavenly Bodies (1984).
+To promote the song, Pointer appeared on Soul Train on March 2, 1985, and was interviewed by Dick Clark on American Bandstand.
+The single peaked at number 87 in March 1985 on the R&B chart.
+She continued to perform, and reunited with her sisters on two occasions: first when the group received a star on the Hollywood Walk of Fame in 1994, and then during a Las Vegas performance in 1996 singing "Jump (for My Love)".
 At the beginning of 2008, she embarked on a European tour, and was working on her autobiography.
-Pointer performed at the Trump Taj Mahal in Atlantic City on Saturday, October 25, 2008.
-Pointer also starred in Monte Hellman's 2010 romantic thriller Road to Nowhere.
+Pointer performed at the Trump Taj Mahal in Atlantic City on October 25, 2008.
+Pointer portrayed herself in Monte Hellman's 2010 romantic thriller Road to Nowhere.

+Pointer came out of retirement to record her fourth solo album, Like a Picasso, for songwriters and producers Lloyd Poe and Robin Taylor, the two billed as Taylor Poe.
+Starting in 2008, she first recorded their song "Answered Prayer" as a demo, and immediately phoned her sister Anita to join the project.
+Together, Bonnie and Anita recorded backing vocals for the album.
+The album took years to complete; it was finally released in 2011, but it failed in the marketplace because it was not promoted.
+Like a Picasso was rereleased in 2022 by Omnivore Recordings, and it was made available for online streaming.